Bawbawgyi Pagoda: History

 Of uncertain age, the stupa was likely built between the 5th and the 6th centuries when the Pyu people commanded the circular city immediately to the north.
 Despite its antiquity, the pagoda is in excellent structural condition, having miraculously survived a number of major earthquakes over the preceding centuries.

+Architecture

+The Bawbawgyi Pagoda has a largely cylindrical body, topped by a conical drum, crowned by a hti ("umbrella").
+The overall structure is 46.6 m tall, and consists of: